 How do you read engineering drawings easily?

-Engineering drawings are composed of some key parts. read them in the following step, you can quickly understand the drawing:
+Engineering drawings are composed of several key parts.
+By reading them in the following steps, you can quickly understand the drawing:

 Why not just use a 3D model?